-This joint report from over a hundred council landlords - representing every corner of England sets out our plan to put council housing back on firm foundations.
+This joint report from over a hundred council landlords - representing every corner of England - sets out our plan to put council housing back on firm foundations.

-Earlier this year we raised the alarm about our country's emergency action the government has already started broken council housing finances in our interim report, to take this year, followed by sustained investment. then from twenty of the largest council landlords.
-That report set out the scale of the challenge and outlined The prize is more than worth it.
-Council homes are five solutions to turn it around.
-On the following pages so much more than bricks and mortar.
-They are a we have gone further, laying out a full route map to cornerstone of better health, education, economic deliver each of those five solutions, now backed by growth and environment.
-By investing in them together, over a hundred councils.
-We have also highlighted we can transform millions of lives for the better. some of the pioneering work councils across the I want to thank everyone who has contributed country are already delivering.
+Earlier this year we raised the alarm about our country's broken council housing finances in our interim report, then from twenty of the largest council landlords.
+That report set out the scale of the challenge and outlined five solutions to turn it around.
+On the following pages we have gone further, laying out a full route map to deliver each of those five solutions, now backed by over a hundred councils.
+We have also highlighted some of the pioneering work councils across the country are already delivering.